davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 Put another way: arithmetic is not mere symbol manipulation -- it is not pure syntax without a semantics.
 There is no way to avoid the inconsistency/paradox that Frege's system was shown to succumb to.
-Any set of rules, no matter how large, will either be paradoxical or will fail to prove some part of arithmetic.
+Any set of rules, no matter how large or pristine, will either be paradoxical or will fail to prove some part of arithmetic.
 This is not because arithmetic is somehow inherently paradoxical.
 It's just that it's impossible to reduce arithmetic to symbol manipulation.
 It's something more than that.
 Frege's program -- the animating